 Pets Stay Home - Pet Sitting Plus is a premium pet care and dog training service in Winnipeg, MB http://www.petsstayhome.ca

 We switched from a manual scheduling process to professional pet sitting software in mid 2009 .
-For new clients, our old process involved four different forms plus a Service Request that we would fill in at the interview.
+For new clients, our old process involved filling in four different forms plus a Service Request that we would fill in at the interview.
 For repeat bookings, the client would email us, we would create another Service Request for the new timeframe, email it back to the client for approval, and the client would email confirmation to us.
 This was a long, tedious process.
 When we needed information, we would find it to be outdated or incomplete.

 We needed to simplify the process and the record keeping.
 We reviewed a number of professional pet sitting software applications.
 As a member of Pet Sitters International we chose their recommended software, Power Pet Sitter.
 We chose a trial run of it and attended a couple of teleseminars in its usage.
 We were very happy with it.
-We introduced it to the clients and received good reviews of it.
+We introduced it to clients and received good reviews of it.

 There are security measures in place for accessing any of the information.
 We tell clients that if they don’t wish to enter any of the information, not to.
 We can record other information in the file instead.